GeorgTirp/DataLit-InsideAirbnb/README.md

 2. **Exploratory Analysis**:
    - Open the Kaggle notebook to copy and edit to use GPU resources as some of the models can be intractable for CPU.
-   - Execute cells to visualize and explore the dataset.
+   - Execute cells to run models and explore the dataset.

 3. **Visualization**:
    - Look at the generated plots in `results/` or in the notebooks.